Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/README.md

 Project Description:
 This repository is a collection of assignments from CSC505 – Principles of Software Development at Colorado State University Global - CSU Global.

+**CSC505- Principles of Software Development**
+This course provides students with an integrated and detailed approach to programming and software development principles.
+Students will gain an understanding of object-oriented software programming and pertinent software development principles.
+Topics included in this course focus on core programming concepts, data structures, methods, classes, and software models.

+**Course Learning Outcomes:**
+1. Using a software model, create an algorithm to solve a specific software problem.
+2. Using basic data types in a software application, identify conditional and repetitive data structures in programming.
+3. Implement an application using appropriate data structures to solve a given programming problem.
+4. Compare software development models.
+5. Select an appropriate software development model to solve a specific software problem.

 ---

 Principles of Software Development CSC505